amit-sjsu/Master-Project/README.md

 # Master-Project
-This is a master project repository.
-As our master project we are making substance abuse prediction system which we help in prediction an individual chances of getting substance abuse .
+As our master project at San Jose State University we are making substance abuse prediction system which we help in predicting an individual chances of getting substance abused.